krugerk/beeminder-apidocs/source/index.html.md

 Instead of a `datapoints` attribute, sending `skinny` will replace that attribute with a `last_datapoint` attribute.
 Its value is a Datapoint hash.

 * \[`datapoints_count`\] (number): number of datapoints.
-Default: null, which will return all goals and datapoints
+Default: null, which will return all goals and datapoints.
 Send a number `n` to only recieve the `n` most recently added datapoints, sorted by `updated_at`.
 Note that the most recently added datapoint could have been a datapoint whose timestamp is well in the past and therefore before other datapoints in that respect.
 For example, my datapoints might look like: